clberube/gen-sip/README.md

 # gen-sip

-This repository contains all the scripts necessary to reproduce the experimental results in https://doi.org/10.48550/arXiv.2208.00957
+This repository contains all the scripts necessary to reproduce the experimental results in the paper

+- Bérubé, C.L., & Baron, F. (2022).
+Bayesian inference of petrophysical properties with generative spectral induced polarization models. https://doi.org/10.48550/arXiv.2208.00957

 ## Dependencies
 - Python 3.8+